 Highlights on this route include the Lake District with its pristine lakes, beautiful mountain-dotted landscapes, and calm farmlands with their eye-catching brown and green patchwork-quilt designs.

-No other European countries are as well known for embracing cycling culture as Belgium, with many of the country’s regions playing host to their fair share of classic races.
+No other European countries are as well known for embracing cycling culture as Belgium, except perhaps The Netherlands of course, with many of the country’s regions playing host to their fair share of classic races.

 For more demanding routes none come better than the cobbled hills of Flanders that are a mainstay of many of the Belgian classics such as the Tour of Flanders which makes for a biking experience of cycling’s heartland like no other.